Letters of Athol Cluny McPherson, January to March 1915 - Part 7

 Mothers & Yours but they often take two

-days to bost them here.
+days to sort them here.
+Im so sorry to

 would at least be out of the way for a while